south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 Now comes the fun part, let's update our JavaScript code to make our quaffle fly about on the screen.

 To accomplish this we will introduce a handy JavaScript function: `setTimeout()`.
 This is a function that takes two arguments.
-The first is another function we want to call, the second is the amount of time in milliseconds we should wait before calling that function.
+The first argument is the name of another function we want to call.
+The second argument is the amount of time in milliseconds we should wait before calling that function.
 Note that 1000 milliseconds equals 1 second.

-Create will create a new function called `moveQuaffle()` using the code below:
+Now that we have learned about setTimeout, let's use it.
+To do this we need to add the function called `moveQuaffle()` to our script.
+The code for this function is included below for your convenience.

 ```
 function moveQuaffle() {